mithleshupadhyay/skyclad/DESIGN.md

 The fifth gap is production observability.
 The gateway emits useful metrics and logs, but there are no Grafana dashboards, alert rules, distributed traces, or on-call runbooks.
 Estimated effort: 2-4 days for dashboards, alerts, and incident docs.

-The Dockerfile is a local packaging convenience, not the final deployment story.
+Additional deployment note: the Dockerfile is a local packaging convenience, not the final deployment story.
 A production container would need image scanning, pinned base image policy, non-root runtime checks, rollout health gates, resource limits, and cloud-specific secret injection.
 Estimated effort: 1-2 days for a pragmatic first deployment package after the target cloud is known.

 ## 7. Scaling Story